413-458-5733

 • 911

 • Williamstown is a Public Safety Answering Point for the town of Williamstown.
 This means that any calls made from cell towers in the area as well as landline phones are answered by our dispatchers here in town, or transfered from our other local agencies.
 All our dispatchers and officers are certified to take 911 calls and provide pre-arrival instructions if needed.
-If you are in doubt if your situation is an emergency, it is always better to call 911 and we will direct you where to contact if your situation is not.
+If you are in doubt if your situation is an emergency, it is always better to call 911 and we will direct you where to contact if your situation does not meet that level.
 Modern technology can be a wonderful thing, but sometimes that technology results in an accidental call to 911.
 We understand that this happens, and ask that you stay on the line and let us know, as we have an obligation to make sure that there is no true emergency.
+Technology may also sent calls to our dispatch that are located just outside our jurisdiction, which we are able to direct to the appropriate agency.

 • Alarm Permits